cucumber/common/cucumber-expressions/README.md

 When this step is matched against the expression, the `{n}` argument would get the value `"42"` and be passed to the step definition's body.

+## Optional text

+Optional text is simply surrounded by parenthesis:

+    I have {n} cuke(s) in my belly

+This would match both this:

+    I have 2 cukes in my belly

+And this (singular cuke):

+    I have 2 cuke in my belly

 ## Type transformations

 Cucumber Expressions have built-in support for transformation of arguments to